Create your survey

 The power of follow-up questions

-This makes it a conversational survey: Every answer is met with genuine interest—it feels like a real exchange, not an interrogation or endless checklist.
+This makes it a conversational survey: Each answer leads naturally to the next exchange, so the experience feels like a conversation, not an interrogation.

 See this student engagement survey example now